lenis2000/LMathNotes/content/2025-05/_index.md

 year: "2025"
 ---

-To be completed once the month is over.
+Some reflections and reviews on the month of May 2025.